rhuebler/HOPS/README.md

 ### AMPS Summary ###

 AMPS is a java pipeline which focus is to screen MALT data for the presence of a user specified list of target species.
+The pipeline essentially exists to make it easier to use MALT and MaltExtract in uniso.
+To use AMPS you will need a config file, which speciefies some key parameters for Malt and MaltExtract.
+You can have multiple config files to quickly redo a previous analysis or archive them to remember parameters you used in an analysis.
+If you want to use it with an schedular system like slurm you should clone the SHH branch and use a similiar solution to communicate with a schedular system.

 ### How do I get set up? ###

-In order to run AMPS you need Java version 9 or higher and a version of Malt 036 or higher a nd a version of MALTExtract 1.2 or higher.
+In order to run AMPS you need Java version 9 or higher and a version of Malt 036 or higher and a version of MALTExtract 1.2 or higher.
 The pipleine assumes a post processing step after MaltExtract is executed, therefore a postprocessing script should be included as well.
+Input files in fasta and fastq format which can be gzipped.

 ### Command Line Parameters ###

+-i --input Path to input files or directory depending on which mode you use. for full or malt specify a directory with input fa, fasta , fastq or fq files which can also be gzipped or just list the files. for the maltex mode only rma6 files will be accepted as input for the post mode (still underdevelopment) a folder containing the MaltExtract output has to be used as input

+-m --mode which mode to use for the pipeline.
+Accepted values are full, which runs malt, malt extract and postprocessing, malt, tp only execute malt, maltex to run malt extract and post to run the postprocessing

+-c --configFile specify the path to a valif config file for amps which values are mandetory is explained in the config file section of this manual

+-o --output specify a valid path to the output directory best avoid all characters reserved for unix prompts

+-h --help print help

 ### Config File Parameters###
 To use this as an example config file the explanitions have to be removed or